Akisho: History

-Akisho is one of the oldest Somali clans being mentioned as far back as the 16th century in the book The Conquest of Abyssinia also known as Futuh al-habash.
+The Akisho is one of the oldest Somali clans being mentioned as far back as the 16th century in the book The Conquest of Abyssinia also known as Futuh al-Habash.
 Akisho members are strict adherents of Sunni Islam.
 Akisho groups and their related clans are reputed to have migrated from Somali Ethiopian region all the way up North as far as the country Chad, the Sudan, and Northern Eritrea are said to be inhabited by Akisho and many Dir tribes.
-Ahmed Gurey was one of the Akisho members.

 The city of Dire Dawa was originally called Dir Dhabe and used to be part of Adal Sultanate during the medieval times and was exclusively settled by Dir clan which is a major Somali tribe.
 The Akisho name is originally derived from "Cayisho" which means, in old Somali, the (Cayilsan) "Fat One."
 The Gurre and Gurgurre both are very closely related to the Akisho, use a nickname and were referred to the Oromo and Somalis as the traders or Gurgure from the old Somali and Oromo word "gorgortan" which means one who sells and trades.

-According to the folklore historians of the Southern Suure Dir of the Mudug region, the Akisho and Gurre and the Gurgure Madahweyne Dir produced some of the most famous Somali folk heroes like the Somali queen Araweelo who was Warre Miyo.
+According to the folklore historians of the Southern Suure Dir of the Mudug region, the Akisho, Gurre and the Gurgure Madahweyne Dir produced some of the most famous Somali folk heroes like the Somali queen Araweelo who was Warre Miyo.
 Also the Akisho and Gurgure clans were instrumental in spreading the Muslim faith in the hinterlands of Ethiopia.
 The Sheikh Abba Hussein in Southern Ethiopia is said to be of Dir, as well as Awbarkadleh and Awbuube who are two major saints of the Somalis.

 Currently Muhiyadiin Odowa is the Sultan of the Akisho.
 Famous people of the Akisho clan are Ahmed Gurey Arawelo and Oday Biiqay.

 The information in contained in this Response was provided by Matt Bryden, a consultant and Somali specialist now working with the United Nations Institute for Research on Social Development (UNRISD) in Nairobi (16 June 1998).
 He stated that the Akisho "are related to the Dir clan family, and live mainly between Jigjiga [in Ethiopia], Hargeysa and many regions in Ethiopia.
 In Somalia, they have been awarded a seat in the constituent assembly.
 They face no threat of persecution in any of the areas in which they live."
 The Research Directorate was unable to corroborate the Akisho's participation in the constituent assembly nor whether they face "persecution."

 According to the Ethiopian Review the Akisho may be more numerous in Ethiopia than they are in Somalia (30 April 1996).
 For additional information on the Dir clan and the Akisho sub clan, please consult Patrick Gilkes' The Price of Peace: Somalia and the United Nations 1991–1994 pages 144–148, and the appendix of Somali clan families.